Effective communication is at the heart of every successful business, no matter the size or industry.

 Words alone can carry a certain tone, and by choosing your words more carefully you eliminate negative reactions.

-In workplace environment, avoiding negative tone when communicating with employees / co-workers can help leaders and managers to prevent conflicts and improve engagement.
+In a workplace environment, avoiding a negative tone when communicating with employees/co-workers can help leaders and managers prevent conflicts and improve engagement.

 Take a look at the following statement: